dart-lang/site-www/src/content/language/extension-types.md

 }
 ```

-You can also enable the lint [annotate_redeclares][lint]
+You can also enable the lint [`annotate_redeclares`][lint]
 to get a warning if you declare an extension type method
 that hides a superinterface member and *isn't* annotated with `@redeclare`.

 ## Usage

-To use an extension type, create an instance the same as you would with a class
+To use an extension type, create an instance the same as you would with a class:
--- by calling a constructor:
+by calling a constructor:

 ```dart
 extension type NumberE(int value) {